johnsonh/personal-site/handwritten.md

 </details>

 <details>
-<summary><strong>▸ You were formerly in the US college greek system noticing how it's still impacting your relationships</strong></summary>
+<summary><strong>You were formerly in the US college greek system noticing how it's still impacting your relationships</strong></summary>

 I was in a fraternity in college and notice how that experience still impacts me today - in some ways that are beautiful and some that are a challenge.
 I've wanted to unpack the experience with my college buddies but for various reasons that's been hard/out of reach.